TAF-Verification/metar-dart/docs/docs.md

 Fields:
 * ceiling `bool`: True if there is ceiling, False if not.
-If the cover of someone of the cloud layers is broken (BKN) or overcast (OVC) and its height is less or equal than 1500.0 feet, there is ceiling; there isn't otherwise.
+If the cover of someone of the cloud layers is broken (BKN) or overcast (OVC) and its height is less than or equal to 1500.0 feet, there is ceiling; there isn't otherwise.

 #### Cloud